Global Stabilization for Causally Consistent Partial Replication: Computing Global Stable Time

 \subsection{Client Side}

-Due to the delay of communication between servers, the values of $LST$s may be different at different servers in $g$.
-For instance, server $i$ may receive $LST_y(g)=10$ from server $y$ at time $t$, but server $j$ may only receive stale messages $LST_y(g)=5$ at $t$ due to network delay.
-To avoid issues caused by such inconsistency, the client will locally keep the value of the largest $LST_y(g)$ it has seen so far for $\forall y\in g=S_c$.
-Therefore, the client maintains a vector of size $|g|=|S_c|$ for $LST$ values.
-Also, the client will keep two scalars $GT_c$ and $PT_c$ as the metadata for get and put dependencies respectively.
+Each client maintains a vector of size $|g|=|S_c|$ for $HS$ values as mentioned above.
+Also, the client will keep two scalars $GT_c$ and $PT_c$ as the dependency clock for GET and PUT dependencies respectively.